-- Please consider the optimal budget amount and proportion for each category. - If a particular category exceeds 50% of the total R&D budget, such as large personnel and travel expenses, please state the reason for this. - .
+- \ Please consider the optimal budget amount and proportion for each category. - \ If a particular category exceeds 50% of the total R&D budget, such as large personnel and travel expenses, please state the reason for this. - \.
 Please add up the expected (required) expenses such as for travelling and holding events that may be affected by the COVID-19 pandemic (there is a flexible system of budget implementation which allows to divert budget).
 Also, please briefly describe the current assumptions regarding how COVID-19 may affect the conduct of R&D and how you plan to deal with it, as well as any issues/concerns you have towards the budget implementation

 4-2.
-R&D budget plan for each R&D institution
+R&D budget plan for each research institution

-Please list all affiliated institutions marked as "Budget allocation: Yes" (institutions that have the potential to conclude the Collaborative Research Agreements with JST and to execute the budget) in Form 3 "3-2.
+\ Please list all affiliated institutions marked as "Budget allocation: Yes" (institutions that have the potential to conclude the Collaborative Research Agreements with JST and to execute the budget) in Form 3 "3-2.
 R&D implementation structure (by group)."

 (Please refer to "5.8.
-Responsibilities of Institutions" in the Application Guideline for the responsibilities of the R&D institutions, etc.)
+Responsibilities of Institutions" in the Application Guideline for the responsibilities of the Research institutions, etc.)

-(Unit: thousand yen)
+(Unit: thousand ven)

-\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+i (Offic. triodsarid yell

-R&D institutions (Names of responsible persons) FY2021 (6 months) FY2022 (• months) FY2023 (• months) FY2024 (• months) Total (thousand yen)
+Research institutions (Names of responsible persons) FY2022 (6 months) FY2023 (• months) FY2024 (• months) FY2025 (• months) Total (thousand yen)

 oo University (Name of Principal Investigator)

 oo Research Institution (Name of researcher)

 oo Corporation (Name of researcher)

 Total of direct costs

 Indirect costs (30% or lower of the above costs)

 Total